 So, to mitigate any ugly surprises, you need to be willing to ask the hard questions.
 You can tell a sponsor that you understand their sector is being hit hard, right now, and that your goal is to be a powerful and efficient marketing tool for them.
 But you should also say that if it’s unlikely the sponsorship will be renewed, for whatever reason, you’d appreciate knowing sooner, rather than later.

 Whether it’s looming, or still years away, we’re going to have another recession.
-And when it does, you don’t want to be dead wood.
+And when it does happen, you don’t want to be dead wood.
 You don’t want cutting you loose to be a no-brainer, and with the above steps, that’s a lot less likely to happen.

 But the optimist in me wants to you know that, even if we don’t have a recession soon, your effort won’t be wasted.
 Every day you’re a great partner makes your place in a sponsor’s portfolio more secure.
 Every new skill you develop will make both renewals and new sales easier.
 And the more you build a sponsor’s vision, the more your sponsorship is worth.

 For all you need to know about sponsorship sales and servicing, you may want to get a copy of The Sponsorship Seeker’s Toolkit.
 I’ve also got self-paced, online sponsorship training courses for both sponsors and rightsholders.
 Get the details and links to course outlines and reviews here.